 1. INTRODUCTION

 The evolution of drug resistance mechanisms by bacteria and fungi is one of the best documented processes in the scientific community, as its consequences affect both developed and developing countries.
 This scenario leads to a major problem due to the pharmaceutical industry's constant need to develop new drugs that can be used effectively to treat fungal and bacterial infections in humans.
-Some research already points to serious prospects regarding the effectiveness of antibiotics, given that the frequency of antimicrobial resistance (AR) genes increases every year [1].
+Some research already points to serious prospects regarding the effectiveness of antibiotics, given that the frequency of antimicrobial resistance (AR) genes increases [1].
 In addition, the incidence of fungal infections has increased in recent decades [2].

 Currently, Antimicrobial Resistance (AMR) is considered one of the biggest problems for global public health.
 It is estimated that approximately four million people acquire healthcare-associated infections every year in the European Union.
 European Union (EU), and that around 37,000 people die as a result of resistant infections acquired in hospital environments.
 The majority of these deaths (67.6%) are caused by bacteria that are multi-resistant to antibiotics [3].

-Thus, given the need to obtain more drugs with antimicrobial properties, new molecules are being studied with the aim of promoting the bioprospecting of new products with the prospect of clinical application in the treatment of infections [4].
-In this scenario, ozone stands out for its ability to suppress the growth of pathogens, since it is already known that ozonated vegetable oils have antibacterial activity, with studies proving their effectiveness against gram-positive bacteria [5, 6].
+Thus, given the need to obtain more drugs with antimicrobial properties, new molecules are being studied the bioprospecting of new products with the prospect of clinical application in the treatment of infections [4].
+In this scenario, ozone stands out for its ability to suppress the growth of pathogens, since it is already known that ozonated vegetable oils have antibacterial activity, with studies proving their effectiveness against Gram-positive bacteria [5, 6].
 (2024) pointed out the efficacy of applying ozonized sunflower oil against Candida albicans [7].

 The literature describes that ozone is generally used with a vehicle.
 This substance carries the ozone molecules and helps maintain its useful life, giving it its properties.
 Among the vehicles used, vegetable oils such as sunflower [7] and olive [8] stand out.
 The process of adding O3 to these compounds, ozonation, occurs in the unsaturation of the hydrocarbon chains present in the oil, leading mainly to the formation of cyclic ozonated species [9].
 The ozonolysis mechanism is called the Criegee oxidation reaction, in which ozone reacts chemically on an unsaturated bond to form an unstable initial primary ozonide.
 It is then rapidly decomposed into carbonyl fragments that can combine to generate cyclic trioxolane compounds in anhydrous environments [10].
 From this reaction, ozonides, hydroperoxides, aldehydes, peroxides, diperoxides and polyperoxides are produced, promoting antibacterial, fungicidal and antiviral properties of ozonated oils, which can therefore be applied in the cosmetic and pharmaceutical areas [11].
 After the ozonation process, vegetable oils undergo a drastic change in chemical composition, leading to alterations in their physical appearance, with a slight change in taste and smell and an increase in viscosity [12]